jrentschler-jpg/EventTrackerProject/README.md

 * Consume and parse JSON responses with JavaScript
 * Build HTML with JavaScript
 * Send POST/PUT/DELETE requests with `XMLHttpRequest`

+Part III:
+Understanding the capabilities of Angular and REST API to better learn how to connect to:
+* Configure an Angular application
+* Use:
+  * Components
+  * Services
+  * Directives
+* Send / receive JSON
+* Build HTML with JavaScript
+* Send asynchronous request to Java controller with http

 ### Stretch Goals:
 Supplemental mappings and controller routes for nested CRUD.
 Added additional search functions for the end user to search wines by name/type, year produced, rating, and costs.